 Candidates in this year’s slate include Bahrain, Bangladesh, Cameroon, Eritrea, the Philippines and Somalia, each of which have egregious human rights record – both at home and in UN voting – failing to meet the UN criteria for Council membership.

-Further, each of the five regional groups this year have put forward closed slates – typically the product of backroom deals fixing an equal number of candidates and available seats – ensuring the candidates’ ascension to the UN Human Rights Council, essentially defeating the purpose of elections.
-Nevertheless, as the report affirms, UN member states have a legal right – and moral obligation – to refrain from voting for Unqualified candidates, even if those candidates happen to be running on closed slates.
+The fact that this year’s candidates have been put forward in closed slates – typically the product of backroom deals fixing an equal number of candidates and available seats – ensures the candidates’ ascension to the UN Human Rights Council essentially defeating the purpose of elections.
+Nevertheless, as the report affirms, UN member states have a legal right – and a moral obligation – to refrain from voting for Unqualified candidates, even if those candidates happen to be running on closed slates.
 As the Executive Director of UN Watch, Hillel Neuer, expressed: “By turning a blind eye as human rights violators easily join and subvert the council, leading democracies will be complicit in the world body’s moral decline”.
-Indeed, now more than ever, democracy’s must strengthen their resolve to bolster a UN body dedicated to protecting and promoting human rights the world over which has, thus fair, failed to live up to its mandate.
+Indeed, now more than ever, democracy’s must strengthen their resolve to bolster a UN body dedicated to protecting and promoting human rights the world over which has, thus far, failed to live up to its mandate.